dxw/playbook/playbook.md

 ##### Recording time spent on tickets

-It's important for us to know how much cumulaitive time is spent on support functions.
-In order to mark a ticket as solved, a ticket the ticket owner needs to note how much time has been spent on a ticket.
+It's important for us to know how much cumulative time is spent on support functions.
+In order to mark a ticket as solved, the ticket owner needs to note how much time has been spent on a ticket.
 However, where a ticket has been worked on by multiple people, the resolver needs to be informed of that time.